GuilhermeCMartins/GuilhermeCMartins/README.md

 </p>

 <br>
-  ## About me &#128513;
+  About me &#128513;
   <p>
   <b>
-  I`m a lover of technology &#128525; passionate about front end development, I work on my projects with Vue/Next a front framework that I really like. i like to learn new technology and update myself. i also like to contribute in open sources projects
+  I`m a lover of technology &#128525; passionate about front end development, I work on my projects with Next a front framework that I really like. i like to learn new technology and update myself. i also like to contribute in open sources projects